 Men’s Hair Trends – The Quiff Haircut

-The term quiff is a popular British term used to describe a lock of hair which is typically brushed up and back off the forehead.
+The term quiff is a popular British term used to describe a lock of hair that is typically brushed up and back off the forehead.
 These days the term quiff is used to describe a variety of haircuts in which the hair is brushed up and off of the forehead.
 The traditional quiff is generally part pompadour and part flattop, but can even include an undercut.
 Today, the term quiff is quite vague, so rather than asking your barber for a quiff haircut, you would be better served to ask for a specific haircut that involves a quiff.
 These cuts include:

 The pompadour is a longer variation of the classic taper in which the hair is brushed up and back off the forehead using pomade or wax.
 This style is quite popular today but was put on the map by young rebels in the 1950’s such as Elvis Pressley and James Dean.
-This is the most common men’s quiff style haircut.
+This is the most common men’s quiff-style haircut.

 The Ivy League

 The ivy league haircut is typically a very short clipper cut.

 For the ivy league, the hair is tapered aggressively short on the sides and back.
 The back is buzzed high up over the crown and gradually gets longer at the front.
 The bangs are generally worn up in a short quiff haircut.

 The Classic Taper

 For the classic taper, the sides and back are tapered fairly short with scissors or clippers around the ears, and also at the nape of the neck, and gradually gets significantly longer at the top.
 The emphasis on the classic taper is clean blending — there should be no lines of demarcation or disconnection.
 For the quiff version of this haircut, the front is worn brushed up and back off the forehead.
 A styling product with some shine is typically used, but a matte finish product can be used for a more casual look.